baalimago/clai/README.md

 ```

 ## Configuration
-On initial run, `clai` will create configuration files at `$HOME/.clai/`, one for photo and one for chat/text.
+`clai` will create configuration files at [os.GetConfigDir()](https://pkg.go.dev/os#UserConfigDir)`/.clai/`.
-Here you can configure initial prompts, temperature and other settings.
+Two default command-related ones `textConfig.json` and `photoConfig.json`, then one for each specific model.
+The configuration system is as follows:
+1. Default configurations from `textConfig.json` or `photoConfig.json`, here you can set your default model (which implies vendor)
+1. Override the configurations using flags

+The `text/photo-Config.json` files configures _what_ you want done, **not** how the models should perform it.
+This way it scales for any vendor + model.

+### Models
+There's two ways to configure the models:
+1. Set flag `-chat-model` or `-photo-model`
+1. Set the `model` field in the `textConfig.json` or `photoConfig.json` file.
+This will make it default, if not overwritten by flags.

+Then, for each model, a new configuration file will be created.
+Since each vendor's model supports quite different configurations, the model configurations aren't exposed as flags.
+Example `.../.clai/openai_gpt_gpt-4-turbo-preview.json` which the contains configurations specific for this model, such as temperature.

+### Conversations
-Within `$HOME/.clai/conversations` you'll find all the conversations.
+Within [os.GetConfigDir()](https://pkg.go.dev/os#UserConfigDir)`/.clai/conversations` you'll find all the conversations.
 You can also modify the chats here as a way to prompt, or create entirely new ones as you see fit.

 ## Honorable mentions